jatin-encrypted/Artisan-GenAI/README.md

 Organize artisan workshops with calendar integration

-Customize UI branding with background.jpg & logo.gif
+Customize branding with your own logo

 🛠️ Troubleshooting